GrnDev1/job4j_todo/README.md

 ### The main logic of the App:

+* User registration with time zone, log in, log out
 * Displaying all / completed / new tasks
 * When you click on a task, you are taken to a page with a detailed description of the task
 * Edit / update / delete task
+* Selection of task urgency priority
+* Selection the type of task category
 * If you clicked on the "done" button, the task is moved to the completed state
 * The "edit" button takes the user to a separate page for editing
 * The "delete" button deletes the task and goes to the list of all tasks